-The results of operations for the three and six months ended June 30, 2007 are not necessarily indicative of the results to be expected for the full year.
-These financial statements should be read in conjunction with the consolidated financial statements and related notes contained in our Annual Report on Form 10-K for our fiscal year ended December 31, 2006.
+The results of operations for the three and nine months ended September 30, 2007 are not necessarily indicative of the results to be expected for the full year.
+These financial statements should be read in conjunction with the consolidated financial statements and related notes and "Management Discussion and Analysis of Financial Conditions and Results of Operations" contained in our Annual Report on Form 10-K for our fiscal year ended December 31, 2006.
 The financial information presented in the accompanying statements reflects all adjustments that are, in the opinion of management, necessary for a fair presentation of financial position, operations and cash flows for the periods presented.
 All such adjustments are of a normal recurring nature.
 As used herein, the terms "Company", "we", "us" and "our" refer to Universal Electronics Inc. and its subsidiaries, unless the context indicates to the contrary.